18kimn/revisiting-dubois/content/raw-texts/paper.md

 consolidating graphics into a few recognizable forms and rules, ggplot2 leaves out others.
 In some cases, like not including animated forms, this is mostly "accidental."
-It doesn't contradict the logic of ggplot2 to extend it with the axis of time, and animation could very well have just been left out of the `ggplot2` package simply to limit the package's scope.
-Other cases, like having positions of geometries not depend on data itself but be determined through a random or simulated process, are not part of the `ggplot2` logic and contradict existing aspects.
+It doesn't contradict the logic of ggplot2 to extend it with the axis of time, and thus animation could very well have been left out of the `ggplot2` package simply to limit the package's scope.
+Other cases, like having positions of geometries not depend on data itself but be determined through a random or simulated process, contradict the existing `ggplot2` assumption of having a defined scale.

-The community-prescribed solution both of these limitations has been to extend `ggplot2` with additional functionality and in the process rework the `ggplot2` grammar.
-The `gganimate` package was created to handle transitions, and is now maintained by one of the maintainers of the ggplot2 core library.^[the `gganimate` package and other animation packages in R create animations notably in a limited and performance-inefficient way compared to many tools.
-These animations by simply appending many individual animations together, whereas web-based and OpenGL-based animation tools can use optimized rendering engines to create animations faster and with smaller file sizes.
+The community-prescribed solution to both of these types of limitations has been to extend `ggplot2` with additional functionality and in the process rework the `ggplot2` grammar.
+The `gganimate` package was created to handle transitions, and is now maintained by one of the maintainers of the ggplot2 core library.^[the `gganimate` package and other animation packages in R create animations notably in a limited and performance-inefficient way compared to many tools. `gganimate` creates animations by simply appending many individual frames together, whereas web-based and OpenGL-based animation tools can use optimized rendering engines to create animations faster and with smaller file sizes.
 This is an issue I hope will be improved on for R in the future, but as it is not directly relevant to my project I will leave this to a footnote.]
-Other libraries, like `ggigraph`, `gggraph`, `geomnet`, and others have extended ggplot2's functionality to visualize
+Other libraries, like `ggigraph`, `gggraph`, `geomnet`, `ggforce`, and others have extended ggplot2's functionality to visualize network graphs and other geometries that do not map perfectly to an _x/y_ coordinate plane.

-These extensions take a pragmatic position on the grammar of graphics
+These extensions take a pragmatic position on the grammar of graphics.

-To return finally to Du Bois' perspectives on data visualization, it is often not enough to rely only on canonical forms of charts that we can see as a standard form in academic texts.
-Data visualization has to be expressive, stretching beyond the unified abstractions to more diverse (if chaotic) forms as well.
+The grammar itself has done much work on its own to bring a coherent logic of data visualization to R, but it just as much deserves to be critiqued and extended as it does to be praised.
+The inventors of the original grammar of graphics contributed one monumental perspective, but we need additional perspectives.

+### Du Bois

+Enter W.E.B.
+Du Bois.
+The majority of Du Bois' work would come during the aforementioned "modern dark ages" of data visualization, during which some scholars consider few innovations to have been made.
+But as I will argue in this section, Du Bois's perspectives and practice of data visualization greatly preceded his time, and offers much to the data visualization world even today.

+Du Bois himself was born in Massachusetts in 1868, attending an integrated public school as a child before going to Fisk University in Tennessee.^[Many scholars attribute Du Bois' central interest in racism in the South to have begun during this time.]
+He attended Harvard University for a second degree beginning in 1888, and enrolled in graduate study at Harvard for sociology.
+After receiving his degree from Harvard, he began a highly prolific career with various positions at Wilberforce University, the University of Pennsylvania, Atlanta University, the Tuskegee Institute, the NAACP, and others.
+He died in 1963 in Ghana, while working on an encylopedia of Afria and the African diaspora, in exile from the U.S. for his Communist sympathies.

+He is known today for his massive array of contributions to the fields of African American studies and sociology, ranging from the first sociological study of a Black community in _The Philadelphia Negro_, to histories like _Africa: Its Place in Modern History_, to more theoretical texts like _The Souls of Black Folk_, and finally to creative and personal pieces like _Dusk of Dawn_ and _The Quest of the Silver Fleece_.
+He pushed on the boundaries of all of these fields, providing new theories and questioning existing ones.
+This, combined with the breadth of his work in many different fields, lead some to call Du Bois "The Grandfather of Black Studies."

+Perhaps most substantially for my project, Du Bois also had unique views on statistics and quantitative information that are reflected in his work.
+For instance, _The Philadelphia Negro_ was one of the first studies to incorporate statistics into a sociological study, now a standard practice.
+For data visualization, these views can be seen most clearly in Du Bois' work in the 1900 Paris Exposition, a world's fair commerating the technological and social achievements of the 19th century.
+Du Bois collaborated with Daniel Murray, the Assistant Librarian of Congress at the time, and a lawyer named Thomas Calloway to bring some five hundred photographs and statistical charts in a special room titled "The Exhibit of American Negroes."
+Strangely alongside eugenicist "human zoos" at the Exposition that argued for the superiority of the white race, Du Bois attempted to show to some 50 million visitors the life and historical trajectory of Black people in America.^[50 million visitors may sound like quite a lot, but the size and popularity of these world's fairs cannot be understated.
+See
+@rydell2013 for more information.]

+Du Bois' graphics broke both practical and epistemological ground.
+Though his graphics came during the "Dark Ages of data visualization" as described by some, Du Bois still brought to the Exposition many types of shapes that had never been employed before.
+Like the photographs that were presented alongside them, these graphics for Du Bois represented on one hand objective events that must be seen, and an expressive and creative medium of displaying them that was just as important as any underlying factual quality.
+For Du Bois, it wasn't enough to convey, for example, the growth of property ownership of Black people as a simple bar chart.
+Du Bois saw variables like these as historical processes, where one year's data was inseparable from a previous year's, and conveyed this with the imagery of jagged spikes connecting each year's data with each other.
+This balance of the objective with the subjective and creative would go on to color much of Du Bois' life, leading him to comment later in works like _Dusk of Dawn_ that he had embarked on a journey from "a scientist to... a master of propaganda."

+Compared to Tufte's perspective on valuing whichever graphic most closely portrays some objective idea of truth, Du Bois recognizes that all visualizations are arguments and should be treated as such, with graphical elements being chosen to best use such an argument.
+While not

+There has been a substantial amount of work exploring Du Bois' work here.
+The most influential of these has been Whitney Battle-Baptiste and Britt Russert's _W.E.B.
+Du Bois' Data Portraits_, an annotated catalog of Du Bois' statistical graphics at the Exposition that has inspired a host of other works.^[@amherst2018; @fusco2021;
+@karduniBoisWrappedBar2020; @zotero-248; @zotero-254]

+To sum up the above review, the

+- emphasis on truth (tufte)
+- emphasis on components and a grammar (bertin, ggplot2)
+- emphasis on exploratory analysis (tukey, ggplot2)

+du bois' departures:

+- emphasis on expressiveness
+- additions to the components and the grammar
+- an integration of exploration and analysis (ok, that's just tukey)

 # Methods